-\1 - Includes Efficiency Support and Council Tax Freeze Grants receivable in 2015/16 which was 'rolled' in to Revenue Support Grant from 2016/17
+^{1 -} Includes Efficiency Support and Council Tax Freeze Grants receivable in 2015/16 which was 'rolled' in to Revenue Support Grant from 2016/17

-Addendum to Table 1: Calculation of Estimate of Retained Business Rates £000 £000 £000 Individual Authority Rusiness Rates 7 689 6 800 7 001
+Addendum to Table 1: Calculation of Estimate of Retained Business Rates

-£000 £000 £000 £000 Individual Authority Business Rates 7,689 6,800 7,001 7,224 Tariff Payment to Government (4,094) (3,248) (3,344) (3,450) Estimate of Retained Business Rates 3,595 3.552 3.657 3.774
+£000 £000 £000 £000 Individual Authority Business Rates 7,689 6,800 7,001 7,224 Tariff Payment to Government (4,094) (3,248) (3,344) (3,450) Estimate of Retained Business Rates 3,595 3,552 3,657 3,774

-- The estimate of Retained Business Rates shown above for 2017/18 is based on an 14. assessment of the Council's share of the business rates collected.
-This is lower than the Government's assessment of the Council's share of business rates income (£3.802m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 15.
+- 15. The estimate of Retained Business Rates shown above for 2017/18 is based on an assessment of the Council's share of the business rates collected.
+This is lower than the Government's assessment of the Council's share of business rates income (£3.802m) and reflects local knowledge of factors such as reliefs, exemptions and outstanding appeals. - 16.
 As Table 1 indicates, the Council's funding in 2016/17 is estimated to be £6.608m.
-In comparison, the estimate of funding for 2017/18 is £5.762m, a reduction in funding of £0.85m or 12.8%. - It is only possible to estimate the funding at this stage.
-Whilst revenue support grant for 16.
-2017/18 is guaranteed, the estimate of retained business rates is not; this is dependent on the amount of business rates income for the year.
+In comparison, the estimate of funding for 2017/18 is £5.762m, a reduction in funding of £0.85m or 12.8%. - 17.
+It is only possible to estimate the funding at this stage.
+Whilst revenue support grant for 2017/18 is guaranteed, the estimate of retained business rates is not; this is dependent on the amount of business rates income for the year.
 This is affected both by changes in the amount of business rates payable, itself subject to outstanding appeals and changes to the rating list (as new properties are built; existing properties demolished) along with the Council's collection of rates.
 There is, therefore, a degree of volatility in the estimate of retained business rates.
-Under the accounting arrangements applicable to business rates any in-year volatility during 2017/18 will impact on the budgeted income for subsequent years.

-17. At the time of writing this report, the Government had not published details of the final local government finance settlement for 2017/18 and hence the estimates of funding shown above could change.
+Under the accounting arrangements applicable to business rates any in-year volatility during 2017/18 will impact on the budgeted income for subsequent years. - 18.
+At the time of writing this report, the Government had not published details of the final local government finance settlement for 2017/18 and hence the estimates of funding shown above are not yet confirmed and could change.
+Details of the final settlement are expected in early February and if this is the case a verbal update will be provided at the meeting.